 Nursing Care Skills

-This 5-week program prepares you to work as a Nurse Aide.
-The program also makes a great foundation for an associate degree in applied science.
-Complete the 6 credits in the Nursing Assistant Program successfully for an opportunity to begin working as a nurse aide.
-Employers may help you pay for your associate degree!
+Prepares individuals to become a Nurse Aide in 5-weeks.
+The program is a great foundation for an associate degree in applied science.
+By completing 6 credits in the Nursing Care Skills program successfuly the student will have the opportunity to begin working as a nurse aide.
+Some employers may help you pay for your associate degree.

-Nurse Aides assist nurses in rendering care to clients with varying degrees of wellness and illness.
-They work in acute and chronic settings, as well as the home.
+Nurse Aide's render care to clients in hospitals, long-term care facilites and in home-care.
 The basic nursing skills necessary to perform the duties of a nurse aide are acquired.
-The course incorporates 40 hours of theory, 50 hours of laboratory practice, and 30 hours in a clinical agency.
+There are 40 hours of theory, 50 hours of laboratory practice, and 30 hours in a clinical agency.
 The course requires attendance from 9:00 a.m. - 3:30 p.m., 4 days a week.
 Successful mastery allows testing at the state level to receive the Certified Nurse Aide (CNA) designation.

 - High School Diploma/GED